Multiple Instance Verification: Model architectures

 \subsection{Baseline and benchmark models}

-To provide a baseline for all models, we create a simple model for MI verification.
+To provide a baseline for all models, we create a simple model for MIV, inspired by Lemma~\ref{lemma1} (Section~\ref{def_miv}).
 We also adapt SOTA methods from the MIL literature to develop three benchmark models that enable model comparison.
-The three SOTA methods are: ``gated-attention based MIL'' (GABMIL) from \cite{gabmil18}, ``pooling by multi-head attention'' (PMA) from \cite{pma19}, and ``multi-head self attention'' (MSA) used in \cite{vit21, transmil21}.
-While the benchmark models are all attention-based, we also experiment with some non-attention-based MI-pooling methods in Section \ref{sec:experiments}, namely MI-Net \cite{minet18} and bi-direction LSTM \cite{mil-lstm20}.
-The architectures of the benchmark and attention-based baseline models are depicted in Figure \ref{fig:arch_bm} and explained as follows.
+The three SOTA methods are: ``Gated-Attention Based MIL'' (GABMIL) from~\cite{gabmil18}, ``Pooling by Multi-head Attention'' (PMA) from~\cite{pma19}, and ``Multi-head Self Attention'' (MSA) used in~\cite{transmil21}.
+While the benchmark models are all attention-based, we also experiment with some non-attention-based MI-pooling methods in Section \ref{sec:experiments}, namely MI-Net from~\cite{minet18} and bi-direction LSTM from~\cite{mil-lstm20}.
+The architectures of the baseline and attention-based benchmark models are depicted in Figure \ref{fig:arch_bm} and explained in the following.
 The architectures of non-attention-based models are similar to that of the benchmark using GABMIL (Figure \ref{arch_b})---that is, $v^P$, the non-attention-based bag-level representation of $v^{target}$, and $v^Q = v^{query}$ are the two outputs of the Siamese twins---and are omitted here for brevity.